Jenny Bui: Career

 Bui first worked in a sister-in-law's salon.
-Three months later she opened her own nail salon in the Bronx but didn't make enough money; she sold it for $3000 and opened another in Harlem.
+Four months later she opened her own nail salon in the Bronx but didn't make enough money; she sold it for $3000 and opened another in Harlem.
 She described being verbally abused by racist customers at the Harlem shop.

-In 2000, while at the Harlem salon and newly divorced, she developed her "signature style" using Swarovski crystals applied to acrylic nails in intricate patterns that "[turn] nail art into jewelry."
+In 2001, while at the Harlem salon and newly divorced, she developed her "signature style" using Swarovski crystals applied to acrylic nails in intricate patterns that "[turn] nail art into jewelry."
 Her style was originally inspired by an article in a Japanese nail magazine a friend had sent her.
 She specializes in long nails in "stiletto, almond, and coffin shapes" that can take up to three hours to produce and cost up to $300.
 According to Vogue, 1.5 in is the shortest nail length she's willing to work with.
 Her creations have earned her the nickname "The Queen of Bling."

 Her work caught the attention of Love & Hip Hop's Smith, who became a client and helped her set up an Instagram account to showcase her designs.

 In 2012 Cardi B, then still working as a stripper at upscale club Sioux's, became a client of Bui at the Harlem salon; Bui designs acrylics 2 in to 4.5 in long for her.
 Cardi B has referred to her as "a second mom."
 Bui's design for Cardi B's 2018 Grammy appearance "helped bring bling back into the mainstream" according to Christina Parella writing for NYCGo.
 Bui's designs have become a part of Cardi B's signature look and were featured in a 2019 Super Bowl commercial the rapper appeared in.

 Other fashion and beauty influencers also contributed to Bui's increasing prominence.
 Bui has a partnership with Swarovski and her own line of nail polish, Jenny Secret.

 As of 2020 Bui has two salons, Jenny's Spa in the Bronx's Fordham neighborhood and Nails on 7th in Harlem, and 20 employees.

 Recognition

-Bui was named Nail Artist Influencer of the Year award at the 2019 American Influencer Awards.
+Bui was named Make Up Artist Influencer of the Year award at the 2019 American Influencer Awards.
 She was a judge for the 2020 Beauty Envision Awards.